shoumo95/csx415-project/deploy/README.md

 ## Installation - Project

-If you are interested in the project and want to rebuild it using the source code, you can download it to your computer by clonning it using `git` or by downloading the `packrat` bundle.
+If you are interested in the project and want to rebuild it using the source code, you can download it to your computer by using `git` or by downloading the `packrat` bundle.

 ### Using Git